-The Durham Cerebral Palsy Foundation Fund is an endowment held at Triangle Community Foundation that was established in 1951 to provide assistance to North Carolina children living with cerebral palsy.
-After a long tradition of supporting individual grants for one-time services and equipment purchases, the Foundation is launching a new grantmaking process.
-Starting in 2017, nonprofit grantees will receive block grants to purchase necessary equipment or one-time medical expenditures on behalf of the families they serve.
+The Durham Cerebral Palsy Foundation Fund is an endowed fund held at Triangle Community Foundation that was established in 1951 to provide assistance to North Carolina children living with cerebral palsy.
+After a long tradition of supporting individual grants for one-time services and equipment purchases, the Foundation launched a new grantmaking process in 2017.
+Nonprofit grantees will receive block grants to purchase necessary equipment (including technology) or one-time medical expenditures on behalf of the families they serve.

 - Are ages birth through 18;

 - Live in the state of North Carolina; and